mhogomchungu/sirikali/index.md

 Users of Securefs and Cppcryptfs should inform SiriKali of where Securefs and Cppcryptfs binaries are located on the system by setting the path at: ```Menu->Settings->External Commands->Set Executables Search Path.```

+If you are using the portable version, then a better place to put external executables in the "local/bin" subfolder of the portable application folder.

 #### Supported Backends on macOS:
 <a href="https://github.com/netheril96/securefs">Securefs, </a><a href="https://www.cryfs.org/">Cryfs, </a><a href="https://github.com/vgough/encfs">Encfs</a> and <a href="https://nuetzlich.net/gocryptfs">Gocryptfs.</a>